Medical Accounting: The Role Of Finance In HealthCare

 This allows you to always have appropriate inventory levels while also minimising the wastage caused by over-stocking and ultimately minimising the total costs of running your healthcare business.

 To Maximise Flexibility

 Accounting involves planning, flexibility, and adaptability, especially in the healthcare industry, as it is one of the most volatile industries in the world.
-For example, with the spread of the recent Covid-19 pandemic, the demand for specific medical instruments and equipment skyrocketed.
+For example, with the spread of the recent Pandemic of Covid-1, the demand for specific medical instruments and equipment skyrocketed.
 However, the businesses that were vigilant in their account maintenance and had contingency funds in place could procure the required equipment and medications and take on most of the market share.

 However, the importance of an accounting system in the healthcare industry is often overlooked resulting in multiple businesses losing their standings in the industry in the last decade.
 Hence, to survive, you must be aware of the techniques and procedures like Revenue Cycle Management (RCM) to implement proper accounting systems.